ApprenticeAI/frapy/docs/topics/item-pipeline.rst

    If present, this class method is called to create a pipeline instance from a :class:`~frapy.crawler.Crawler`.
 It must return a new instance of the pipeline.
-Crawler object provides access to all Scrapy core components like settings and signals; it is a way for pipeline to access them and hook its functionality into Scrapy.
+Crawler object provides access to all Frapy core components like settings and signals; it is a way for pipeline to access them and hook its functionality into Frapy.

    :param crawler: crawler that uses this pipeline
    :type crawler: :class:`~frapy.crawler.Crawler` object